Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Crowd-scale annotation error testing

-\paragraph{Crowd Annotation Results} We analyzed the responses on both types of annotation schedules.
-Table \ref{tab:cs_annot} shows the results of the crowdsourcing for the micro-average error rate (average error by an annotator for a given target instance) at the positions of the target class in the schedule.
-We note inverse functions for the position effect on the potential knowledge acquisition and human error, depending upon the manipulation.
-This is strong support for their distinction.
-We also ran a two-tailed test to observe any statistically significant difference between the errors of the specific positions.
-We found a significant difference (\textit{p}-value = 0.005) for the error between the last position and the average of the earlier two positions in a sequence that depicts slips due to potentially memory decay of the knowledge of the target class.
-This shows that a large gap with no occurrences of a class indeed increases annotation errors for that class, and suggests frequent reminders of the concept/class are needed in a sequence for annotation tasks.
-With respect to mistakes, we cannot rule out a difference between the error at the last position and the average of the earlier two positions in the case of some annotations (\textit{p}-value of 0.11).
-However, it is a major challenge to model the acquisition of knowledge for a concept due to lack of information on the prior knowledge or experience level of the annotators.
-Motivated by these promising results, we next describe large-scale simulations and algorithmic solutions to mitigate such human errors in the HITL-ML paradigm based stream processing applications focusing on slips due to potential memory decay.
+From the paired two-tailed \textit{t}-test results mentioned above, we found a significant difference (\textit{p}-value = 0.03) for the error between the last position and the average of the earlier two positions in a sequence that depicts slips due to potentially memory decay of the knowledge of the target class.
+This shows that a significant gap with no occurrences of a class indeed increases annotation errors for that class and suggests frequent reminders of the concept/class are needed in a sequence for annotation tasks, and hence, the hypothesis H1 made for slips error was accepted.
+Whereas, with due to the low degree of freedom ($37$) and \textit{p}-value of $0.07 > 0.05$, we cannot accept or reject the hypothesis H2 as we cannot rule out a difference between the error at the last position and the average of the earlier two positions in the case of some annotations (\textit{p}-value of 0.07).
+However, it is a major challenge to model the acquisition of knowledge for a concept due to a lack of information on the prior knowledge or experience level of the annotators, and hence, we could not validate the hypothesis made for the error type \emph{mistakes}.
+We discuss these limitations in Section \ref{sec:8}.
+Motivated by these promising results, we next describe large-scale simulations and algorithmic solutions to mitigate such human errors in the HITL-ML paradigm-based stream processing applications focusing on slips due to potential memory decay.

-\section{Simulation-based Error Testing and Mitigation}
+\section{Simulation-based error testing and mitigation}

 We simulate the annotation task in an active learning paradigm for online stream processing \citep{zliobaite_active_2014}.
-We design a novel method for generating a dynamic annotation schedule (instance sampling and ordering) for an annotator (simulated ``oracle'') such that the schedule attempts to minimize human errors and maximize the overall performance of the active learning paradigm.
+We design a novel method for generating a dynamic annotation schedule (instance sampling and ordering) for an annotator (simulated ``oracle'') such that the schedule attempts to minimize human errors (Serial Ordering-induced Slips) and maximize the overall performance of the active learning paradigm.

-\subsection{Mitigation Algorithms}
+\subsection{Mitigation algorithms}